cap-js/docs/java/change-tracking.md

 ### How change tracking feature identifies the changes?

-Every modifying operation that is executed via the CQN requires an additional reads to retrieve the old state of the entity and the new state after the modifying operation.
+Every modifying CQN-based operation requires two additional READ to retrieve the old state of the entity and the new state after the modifying operation.

-Then they are compared and stored within the change log.
-Nature of the change is determined by comparing the old and new values of the entity: data that were not present in the old values are considered as added, data that are not present in the new values are considered as deleted.
+The images are compared and differences are stored within the change log.
+Nature of the change is determined by comparing the old and new values of the entity: data that were not present in the old values are considered as added whereas data that are not present in the new values are considered as deleted.
 Elements that are present in both old and new values but have different values are considered as modified.
 This also works across compositions.